fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 ### Is the OE business typically at a small margin?

 Typical OE sales are high single digit to low double digit EBITDA.
 We did slightly better and were probably in the high teens on the OE when I was there.
-Part of that was less competition and better pricing but we were also good at reducing cost, which is another value driver of TransDigm.
+Part of that was less competition and better pricing but we were also good at reducing cost, which is another value driver of [[TransDigm]].
 We were innovative on that piece to ensure manufacturing production costs were as low as they could be.
 High teens to 20% is what we were running on the OE side, which was pretty good compared to the peer group.

 ### Is it less about squeezing air framers and more about reducing unit costs?

 Yes, maybe a little of both.
 We are always pushing on the pricing side where we could, but reducing costs by at least inflation.
 If you could do more, everybody would benefit.

-### How does Transdigm reduce unit costs so much?
+### How does [[Transdigm]] reduce unit costs so much?

 Through rigid cost control measures and lean activities.
 On the Adel clamp side for example, in terms of how a punch press works, have you heard of SMED, single minute exchange of die type lean product?
 We were continuously looking to reduce cycle and set up times and running equitable batches.
 We were negotiating long term contracts in metal pricing for coil, working with an Asian supply chain in China or raw material which met the specification, but we were able to buy it at a much lower unit price.
 It was constantly working on reducing the product cost through innovation, lean investment, automation and working with the supply chain to leverage the lowest cost possible for metals and special processing.

 ### Was your compensation linked to EBITDA?

-Yes, TransDigm want you to be an owner operator, not part of corporate group.
+Yes, [[TransDigm]] want you to be an owner operator, not part of corporate group.
 You were very autonomously run, had control of your own destiny, and they linked the equity to your compensation, through significant stock options to that EBITDA.
 It was a significant portion and there was a group component.
 If everybody was doing that then you get a group piece, but there was a heavily weighted division or site piece which was lucrative to the group, especially senior leadership from the directors on up to the president.
 This owner operator kind of mentality helped motivate and drive people to outperform.

 ### How did you approach value-based pricing for Adel's clamps and Wiggins' connectors in the aftermarket?

-TransDigm was very good at understanding the switching costs in aerospace.
+[[TransDigm]] was very good at understanding the switching costs in aerospace.
 After you have the IP and qualify a product, the switching cost is significant, even on simple product.
 One of the best examples is AmSafe seat belts.
 It is simply stitched nylon and there are hundreds of millions of them across the globe.
 You would think wow, $200 for a seat belt and buckle, what is proprietary about that and why can they not source it elsewhere?
 What other people failed to realize and what we learned through the McKechnie acquisition of AmSafe, was that seat belts are qualified with the seat and is part of the safety restraint in the system.
 When I was in Safran and Zodiac they work closely with our seating groups to know how much it costs to qualify a seat.

 It costs millions of dollars to qualify even an economy seat because they have to do sled testing and dynamic testing.
 If you bought it for $50 on the OE side, AmSafe would sell it to you for $400 since they knew the switching cost to get the seat belt for $150 in the aftermarket was so significant in qualification costs, there was no way the airlines would be able to advocate that to the OEMs.